Tyler Loop

-Early life and high school
+Early life

 Loop attended Lovejoy High School in Lucas, Texas.
 He was rated as a two-star recruit and committed to play college football for the Arizona Wildcats.

 College career

 In the 2020 season, Loop served as the Wildcats punter where he punted 24 times for 1,033 yards with an average of 43.0 yards per punt.
 He transitioned to be Arizona's kicker in 2021, where he was perfect on all his kicks converting on all 12 of his field goal attempts and all 12 of his extra points.
 During the 2022 season, Loop went 18 for 21 on field goals, while being perfect on all 38 extra points.
 In the 2023 Alamo Bowl, he made all three of his field goals and all three of his extra points in a win over Oklahoma.
 During the 2023 season, he converted on 19 of his 24 field goals, while also hitting all 53 of his extra points.
 In the 2024 season opener, Loop made both of his field goals in a 61-39 win over New Mexico.
-In week 5, he made three of four field goal attempts and both his extra points as he helped the Wildcats to a win over Utah, and was named the Lou Groza Star of the Week.
+In week 5, he made three of four field goal attempts and both his extra points in a win over Utah, and was named the Lou Groza Star of the Week.
 In week 6, Loop made five of his six field goal attempts versus Texas Tech, earning Big 12 Conference Special Teams Player of the Week honors.
 In week 11, he made a program record 62-yard field goal.
 For his performance during the 2024 season, Loop was named a semifinalist for the Lou Groza Award.